-There tends to be an emphasis on different things for mixing the various genres of music.
-Today's rock and pop music aims for loudness and sharp transients, music for film tends to emphasize dynamic range, whilst dance music pushes the low-end and sidechain compresson as far as possible.
-What's the biggest challenge in mixing jazz, and how have those challenges evolved over the years as music and tastes change?
+Each genre of music requires a mixer to emphasize different elements of the mix.
+Today’s rock and pop music aims for loudness and sharp transients, music for film tends to emphasize dynamic range, whilst dance music pushes the low-end and sidechain compresson as far as possible.
+What’s the biggest challenge in mixing jazz, and how have those challenges evolved over the years as music and tastes change?

 A great question.
 Look deeper for the answer.
 All of these things exist because of the incremental control of dynamics processing.
 Without the digital revolution in audio, none of these sub-cultures of production would be so stark.
 However, the results are both constructive and questionable.
 Putting a trowel to dynamics is good for streaming, but very unmusical.
 I did some work with Ministry early in my career.
 It was extreme recording in every way, but the ultimate lesson was that there is no “right” or “wrong”; there is only cause and effect.
 You get what you need.
 With jazz, it starts and ends with the initial recording.
 The efforts involved in the set-up pay dividends at the mix.
 In jazz, good performance renders its own dynamics.

 Though it would differ from artist to artist, in general, how does recording live jazz differ from live rock music?
 Inexperience might have one believe that the similarity in instruments would have the recording process for both be identical.
 Is that the case?